xeonizer/cs-250-semester-project/README.md

 We have also chosen not to save the hit list with the inverted index as we can get that information during the search ranking from the forward index in constant time as well and save space.

+__4. Search:__
+Search works by tokenizing the search query and then looking in the inverted index to find all relevant documents.
+These documents are ranked by the number of hits and the proximity of those hits as they appear in the query.

 ## Unit Tests